Skip to main content Skip to main navigation Skip to footer content

 Every hour the Graduate Writing Studio is open may be considered a "drop-in" time.
 Students often do not use all 50 minutes of a session, and there are occasionally students who fail to show up for scheduled appointments.
 If either of the Graduate Writing Studio doors are open (i.e., the "Consultation in Progress" sign is not posted), students are welcome to "drop-in" on the consultant; even if it's only for 15 minutes, it could be time well-spent.

 All Fresno State graduate students are welcome to use the computer workstations and study rooms in our study center space.
 No reservations are required.
-NEW: we are now connected to Pay for Print in the library, and we have a printer in the center!
+We are connected to Pay for Print in the library, and we have a printer in the center!
+Along with a microwave and refrigerator available for students to use, we also have free coffee, fruit (from the Student Cupboard), and snacks.

-Reference librarians,Graduate Writing Studio and Stats Studio staff offer informative workshops on EndNote, Literature Reviews, Academic Writing, documentation style, Avoiding Plagiarism, Writer's Block, and more.
-Check out what is coming up and register now!
+We offer informative workshops on Literature Reviews, Academic Writing, documentation style, Avoiding Plagiarism, Writer's Block, and more.
+Register now!

-Grammar for Grad Students: This is a free series consisting of four sessions.
+Grammar for Grad Students: This is a free series consisting of five sessions.
 It is designed to help develop your writing skills according to the academic requirements of this university.
 Some of the topics that will be covered include parts of speech, sentence and paragraph construction, and punctuation.
-Register now!
+Register Now!

 Are you looking for additional writing support?
 We have formed multi-disciplinary, discipline-specific, and thesis construction/development writing groups.
 Currently all groups meet online via ZOOM!